designermanjeets/PBMart/products/README.md

 - `QUEUE_NAME`: RabbitMQ queue name
 - `NODE_ENV`: Environment (development/production)

-## Troubleshooting

-### Common Issues

-1. **Database Connection Failures**:
-   - Check MongoDB connection string
-   - Verify network connectivity
-   - Check MongoDB logs

-2. **Message Broker Issues**:
-   - Verify RabbitMQ is running
-   - Check connection string
-   - Ensure exchanges and queues are properly configured

-3. **Authentication Failures**:
-   - Verify JWT token is properly formatted
-   - Check if token is expired
-   - Ensure APP_SECRET is consistent

-### Monitoring

-- Use the `/health` endpoint to check service health
-- Monitor logs in the `logs/` directory
-- Set up alerts for error-level log entries

-## Best Practices

-1. **Error Handling**: Always use try-catch blocks and pass errors to the next middleware
-2. **Validation**: Validate all input data before processing
-3. **Logging**: Use appropriate log levels (info, warn, error)
-4. **Circuit Breaking**: Use circuit breakers for external dependencies
-5. **Testing**: Write unit and integration tests for new features

 ## Conclusion

 The Products Service is designed with scalability, resilience, and maintainability in mind.
 By following the patterns and practices outlined in this documentation, you can extend and enhance the service while maintaining its reliability.